jguadagno/jguadagno.github.io/_posts/2020-12-25-coding-with-joeg-streaming-software-configuration-december-2020-update.md

 Filters are like advanced settings that let you tweak your devices (sources) even more.
 I'm going to cover some of the Webcam and Microphone filters I use to provide a better experience.

 One thing to keep in mind is that the order of the filters matter.
 The output of one filter is feed in as the source of the next filter.
-So if you have four filters, the input of filter 4 would be the output of the third, not the original source data.
+So if you have four filters, the input of filter 4 would be the output of the third, not the source data.
 So, you might want to play around with the ordering a bit.

 To get to the filters in OBS, right-click on a source and chose `Filters`.